 You may see some of our friendly fundraisers in Worldwide Cancer Research branded clothing and lanyards in your area.
 They are trained in Covid-19 precautions and will be taking the utmost care to keep you safe while they visit your area.

-Last minute changes sometimes are made to where our teams are working.
-If you have been visited and your area is not mentioned above, please don’t panic.
 Get in touch with us if you have any concerns (details at the foot of the page).

 Face-to-face fundraising is an effective way of us securing the donations we need to fund as many new potential cures for cancer.
 We ask supporters to sign up to a direct debit, a convenient method of donating which provides a predictable long-term income we can rely on.